dukelink/Baseramp/README.md

 ### What does Baseramp do?

-* Provides No-Code access to your own private Graph and SQL database
+* Gives end users ownership of a **private** database

-* With pre-built schemas for common applications:
+* With a library of common pre-built applications:
   * To Do Lists
   * Recurring Chores
   * Project Management